 Causes of Menorrhagia

 Some women experience heavy bleeding during their menstrual cycle, but they are still ovulating and the heavy bleeding may be contributed to slight hormonal imbalances.
-Most women who are experiencing excessive bleeding during their menstrual cycle have ovulatory dysfunction, in other words they are not ovulating correctly.
+Please know that one-two days of heavier bleeding can be normal, particularly days 2 and 3 of menstruation.
+Most women who are experiencing excessive bleeding during menstruation find it’s prolonged due to ovulatory dysfunction, in other words, they are not ovulating correctly.
 This is most often due to hormonal imbalance.

 In women who have menorrhagia there is a disruption in the release of the hormones.
 This hormonal imbalance may show up as excessive menstrual bleeding because one of the functions in the ovulatory cycle was not triggered and the endometrium may have grown excessively.
 If not enough estrogen is released to trigger LH, ovulation does not occur which also does not trigger enough progesterone.
 Adequate amounts of estrogen and progesterone are needed to regulate the amount of blood to be built up in the uterine lining.
 Insufficient progesterone levels are linked to heavy menstrual bleeding.